 describe() method of a Pandas DataFrame:

 Suppose we would like to plot the MSFT time-series.
 We would also like to see how the stock behaves compared to a short and longer term moving average of its price.

 A simple moving average of the original time-series is calculated by taking for each date the average of the last W prices (including the price on the date of interest). pandas has

 rolling(), a built in function for Series which returns a rolling object for a user-defined window, e.g. 20 days.

 Once a rolling object has been obtained, a number of functions can be applied on it, such as

 std() (to calculate the standard deviation of the values in the window) or

 mean().
 See below:

-Now, finally the stock price history together with the two moving averages plotted:
+Now, we finally the stock price history together with the two moving averages plotted!